 Completion of AAT Level 2 Accounting or equivalent Accounting qualifications or work experience in accounting.
 Open to students of all ages

-All tuition is based around classroom lecturers by highly qualified and experienced members of staff.
+Tuition is based around classroom delivery face-to-face, by highly qualified and experienced members of staff.
 Examinations are on-line assessments.